Investors Catch On to Plus-Size Fashion: The Broadsheet

 • Weekend in world leaders.
 Zuzana Caputova was sworn in as the first female president of Slovakia on Saturday.
 Thelma Cabrera Pérez rose in the presidential polls just before Guatemala’s elections on Sunday; an indigenous campesino woman, she’s campaigned on rooting out racism.
 Former Guatemalan First Lady Sandra Torres led the race after the first round of voting.
 After facing mass protests, Hong Kong Chief Executive Carrie Lam shelved a bill that would allow criminal suspects to be extradited to mainland China.
 Maia Sandu was named prime minister of Moldova after her predecessor finally agreed to step down and allow a coalition government to take over.

 • The persistence of NDAs.
 Despite calls for an end to NDAs in the year-plus after #MeToo took off, only one state’s legislation (New Jersey) out of 12 truly negates them.
 There’s tension between two goals: preventing harassment from happening in the future and giving leverage to victims today—which can sometimes come from non-disclosure agreements, despite NDAs’ potential to silence victims.
+New York Times

 • Asia’s richest self-made woman.
 Zhong Huijuan became the richest self-made woman in Asia this weekend after the company she founded, Hansoh Pharmaceutical Group, started trading on Friday.
 Her $10.5 billion stake joins the separate $9 billion fortune of her husband Sun Piaoyang from a different pharmaceutical company.
 They’re now one of the world’s richest pharma families, alongside the Sacklers.
+Bloomberg

 MOVERS AND SHAKERS: Rear Admiral Shoshana Chatfield will be the first woman to serve as president of the U.S. Naval War College.
 First Lady Melania Trump’s spokeswoman Stephanie Grisham is reportedly a candidate to replace Sarah Huckabee Sanders as White House press secretary.
 Indiana Rep. Susan Brooks, one of only 13 Republican women in the House, will not seek reelection.
 The Cleveland Cavaliers hired University of California, Berkeley women’s coach Lindsay Gottlieb as an assistant coach, making her the first women’s collegiate head coach recruited to an NBA staff.
 Intellectual property and commercial litigator Jennifer Kelly of Fenwick & West joins Tyz Law Group as partner.